Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 ========  ==========================================  =========
+DRPTAG    v2.5.2                                      Git version number of KPF-Pipeline used for processing DRPHASH   'ccf5f6ebe0c9ae7d43706cc57fed2ecdeb540a17'  Git commit hash version of KPF-Pipeline used for processing NOTJUNK   1                                           Quality Control: 1 = not in the list of junk files check; this QC is rerun on L1 and L2
+DATAPRL0  1                                           Quality Control: 1 = L0 data products present with non-zero array sizes
+KWRDPRL0  1                                           Quality Control: 1 = L0 expected keywords present
+EMSAT     1                                           Quality Control: 1 = Exp Meter not saturated; 0 = 2+ reduced EM pixels within 90% of saturation in EM-SCI or EM-SKY
+EMNEG     1                                           Quality Control: 1 = Exp Meter not negative flux; 0 = 20+ consecutive pixels in summed spectra with negative flux
-DRPTAG    v2.5.2                                      Git version number of KPF-Pipeline used for processing DRPHASH   'ccf5f6ebe0c9ae7d43706cc57fed2ecdeb540a17'  Git commit hash version of KPF-Pipeline used for processing RNGREEN1  4.85283                                     Read noise for GREEN_AMP1 [e-] (first amplifier region on Green CCD) RNGREEN2  4.14966                                     Read noise for GREEN_AMP2 [e-] (second amplifier region on Green CCD) RNGREEN3  4.85283                                     Read noise for GREEN_AMP3 [e-] (third amplifier region on Green CCD)
+RNGREEN1  4.85283                                     Read noise for GREEN_AMP1 [e-] (first amplifier region on Green CCD) RNGREEN2  4.14966                                     Read noise for GREEN_AMP2 [e-] (second amplifier region on Green CCD) RNGREEN3  4.85283                                     Read noise for GREEN_AMP3 [e-] (third amplifier region on Green CCD)